-- Gas and vapor flow monitoring is covered by differential pressure flowmeters, multivariable flowmeters, and micromotion Coriolis flowmeters.
+- Gas and vapor flow monitoring is covered by differential pressure, multivariable flowmeters, and micromotion Coriolis flowmeters.

 - Protection against overfill will be done using vibrating fork liquid level switches, tank gauging radar level gauges, actuators, digital valve controllers, digital automation systems, valves, etc.

-- Emergency pressure or vacuum relief vents, pressure, acoustic indicators transmitters, and vacuum relief valves are used to control vacuum or overpressure in tank farms.
+- Emergency pressure or vacuum relief vents, pressure, acoustic indicators transmitters, and vacuum relief valves control vacuum or overpressure in tank farms.

 - Analytical conductivity transmitters sensors, analytical pH/redox transmitters sensors, and transmitters with sensors are used for leak detection and pH monitoring of tank farms.

 - Steam flow monitoring/heating and cooling are done using vortex flowmeters, differential pressure flowmeters, and fisher valves.